10 Best Tasting Protein Bars Tested & Compared

 Be smart when you choose your source for protein.

-There are a variety of sources for protein, for us meat eaters, for vegetarians and vegans.
+There are a variety of sources of protein, for us meat eaters, for vegetarians and vegans.

 - All of us can get a good amount of protein from just one slice of bread (whole wheat), it will give you 3 grams of protein.